It's an innocent question with a complicated answer.

 By Martha Frampton September 1, 2025

+August, 2025 Generous donors have made it possible for Music at Bunker Hill to make a tangible investment in local student musicians, inspiring them with our artists' passion for the arts and standards of excellence.
 The Music at Bunker Hill scholarship program is designed to provide private instruction to students who demonstrate high proficiency on their instrument along with a strong desire to further their skills when this would otherwise not be possible.
-These students are recommended by teachers in Gloucester County school districts who have been selected by the scholarship committee.
+These students are recommended by teachers in Gloucester County school districts who have been invited by the scholarship committee.
 The scholarship funds can also be used to support a school music program with a specific unmet need.

 By Martha Frampton July 25, 2025